bdunderscore/modular-avatar/docs~/docs/reference/reaction/material-setter.md

 Material setter can be used to change out the material of an object, either directly in response to a menu item, or in response to some other object appearing or disappearing.

+In Material Swap, you specify the materials to be swapped, whereas in Material Setter, you specify the renderers whose materials will be changed.

 ## Setting up Material Setter

 Attach the Material Setter component to the GameObject that will control its state.
 This can either be an object that